SonQBChau/sonqbchau.github.io/_posts/2023-01-29-install-windows-steam-deck.md

 - Disable ESP and install Ubuntu on the second drive (follow this guide [Install Ubuntu on USB](https://itsfoss.com/intsall-ubuntu-on-usb/))
 - When the installation finishes, reset ESP partition back in its original state.

-Your Steam Deck still boots into SteamOS the way it does, and Ubuntu only show up in the Boot Manager if you plug in the external drive.
+Your Steam Deck still boots into SteamOS the way it does, and Ubuntu only shows up in the Boot Manager if you plug in the external drive.

 **Removing Ubuntu from BIOS Boot Menu (UEFI)**